-5.8 What formal and/or informal assessment methods and measures do you use to obtain information on faculty and staff well-being, satisfaction, and motivation?
+5.11 What formal and/or informal assessment methods and measures do you use to obtain information on faculty and staff well-being, satisfaction, and motivation?

 Faculty and staff well-being and satisfaction are assessed in numerous ways.
-The College will implement a campus-wide climate survey this year regarding human resource processes.
-The results of this survey will be used to identify needs and make improvements.
+Each year a number of College units conduct customer satisfaction surveys of faculty, staff, and students.
+This past year surveys were conducted for the College's Food Services, Public Safety, Custodial, and Maintenance Departments.
+The results of these surveys are used to identify needs and make improvements.
 Various College Departments conduct surveys (usually through the Institutional Effectiveness Program) to gauge the satisfaction of internal customers.
 The College employs periodic SWOT (Strengths/Weaknesses/Opportunities/Threats) analyses to further measure the well-being of faculty and staff.
 Faculty and staff opinions are also expressed through their representation on the various cross functional committees which were detailed above.
 Faculty and staff are regularly surveyed for their opinions through accreditation reviews as well.
 The FPMS/EPMS process also provides an opportunity to obtain feedback from faculty and staff.

-5.9 How do you use faculty and staff satisfaction assessment findings to identify and determine priorities for improvement?
+5.12 How do you use workforce satisfaction assessment findings to identify and determine priorities for improvement?

 All faculty and staff satisfaction assessment findings highlighted through the Institutional Effectiveness (IE) Program have a built-in mechanism for planning for improvement.
-Since all results must be summarized, shared, and responded to, the IE process is ideal for conducting this type of analysis.
+All assessment results must be summarized, shared, and responded to, ensuring that they are used to prioritize improvements.
 The results of SWOT analyses are shared throughout the College, including the Executive Committee and with the governing board.
 The findings are then, in turn, used to set College-wide goals for the coming year.
 Finally, satisfaction issues that are identified through the FPMS/EPMS will be carried forward to the next year in terms of items in need of improvement.

-5.10 How do you maintain a safe, secure, and healthy work environment?
+5.13 How do you maintain a safe, secure, and healthy work environment?
 (Include your workplace preparedness for emergencies and disasters.)